-Our key resources
+Our key resources Financing

-Financing allows us to preserve intergenerational equity for customers while funding long-term capital investment.
+intergenerational equity for customers while funding long-term capital investment.
 We maintain a robust capital structure with an appropriate level of gearing level and prudent risk management.
 We have long-term debt locked in at good relative value and maintain access to a range of markets.
 We proactively engage with equity and credit investors.